Links on Android Authority may earn us a commission. Learn more.

 - Below-average performance

 Here’s a compact option.
 The Acer Chromebook Spin 11 is one of the most flexible machines from the company.
-It comes in a small 11.6-inch form-factor, and it’s bundled with a Wacom pen and soft carrying sleeve.
-Although the construction is fully plastic, the Spin 11 is rocking a brushed finish for a premium feel.
+It comes in a small 11.6-inch form-factor, and it’s bundled with a good-quality mousepad.
+Although the construction is fully plastic, the Spin 311 is rocking a brushed finish for a premium feel.

-Only a single processor option is available to the Spin 11, and that’s the Intel Celeron N3350 clocked at 1.1GHz with a 4MB cache and a burst speed of up to 2.4GHz.
-Other specs that play a role in performance include the Intel HD Graphics 500 and 4GB of LPDDR4 RAM at 2.4GHz.
+Only a single processor option is currently available to the Spin 311, and that’s the Intel Celeron N4020 clocked at 1.1GHz with a 4MB cache and a burst speed of up to 2.4GHz.
+Other specs that play a role in performance include the Intel HD Graphics and 4GB of LPDDR4 RAM at 2.4GHz.
 The Spin 11 is also limited to just 32GB of storage, though that’s not unheard of in Chromebook territory.
 You’ve got USB-C and USB-A ports, as well as a headphone jack and a DisplayPort.

 - Good performance

 - Display brightness is low

 This cheap Chromebook might be a sleeper hit— the body is fully plastic, but the 300e Chromebook from Lenovo can turn into a lightweight, easy-to-use tablet.
 The dual-core AMD A-series processor is a bit of a bummer, but it is likely more than enough for light work inside Chrome OS.

 The 4GB of RAM in this machine should pick up any slack left behind by the processor, and 32GB of flash storage should be enough for your local storage needs.
 If not, there’s an SD card slot on the side of the device, right next to USB 3.0, HDMI, and USB-C.

 - Dual-core processor

 - Chunky bezels